HedgeTech-ir/HedgeTech/README.md

 ):

     print(update["data"])
 ```

 ## Important Notes for Users

 * This SDK requires Python >=3.10.
-* The SDK is currently in Beta (`Development Status :: 4 - Beta`) — APIs may change in future releases.
+* The SDK is currently in **Beta** — APIs may change in future releases, but it is usable for most workflows.
 * Always install dependencies with the specified versions to avoid compatibility issues.
 * Async clients require an asyncio event loop.
 * All main clients are exposed through top-level modules; you do not need to access internal files.